CreateRemoteThread/doxastica/README.md

 ## what's the difference between this and cheatengine/tsearch

-- this doesn't rely on debugger functionality at all, so anti-debug checks have nothing to catch: this means a lower chance for you to get banned
+- this doesn't rely on debugger functionality at all, so anti-debug checks have nothing to catch: this means a lower chance for you to get banned.

 - it's hard for games to ban you on the grounds of a loaded dll. lots of things load dlls (but things like battleeye will pick this up - but this is a policy thing).

-- compared to a debugger, you're inside a process' memory. typically, this means you'll have first dibs on things.
+- compared to a debugger, you're inside a process' memory. this means you are fast as shit for certain operations (but crippled in others).

 ## quickstart: hacking unreal tournament 99